learn-co-curriculum/hs-cli-world-travel-todo/README.md

 ## Bonus

 Using the `mkdir` command, build out the file structure in the diagram and use touch to place a text file called me.txt inside the 'Mexico City' directory.
-Then use the `mv` command to move 'me.txt' along the path that we made above (Mexico city to Caracas, etc...).
+Then use the `mv` command to move 'me.txt' along the path that we made above (Mexico City to Caracas, etc...).